And now, after a review of a Historical novel, here is a review of a women’s fiction novel. This one is a standalone.

-I want to thank Rachel, at Rachel’s Random Resources, Zara Stoneley and One More Chapter for the eCopy of this book, via NetGalley, and for allowing me to join in the fun and being a part of the blog tour with my honest review of the book.
+I want to thank Rachel, at Rachel’s Random Resources, and Jessica Redland and Boldwood Books for the eCopy of this book, via NetGalley.
 Opinions expressed in this review are completely my own.

 About the Author

-Don’t forget to check out all the other bloggers that given their contribute in this Blog Tour, from reviews to basic promo/spotlight posts.
+Don’t forget to check out all the other bloggers that given their contribute in this Blog Tour, with their reviews.

 Don’t forget to comment, don’t be stranger.
 If you have any book recommendation you can leave a message using the form on my Contact Me page.

 If you are an author or publisher and want me to do a review of a book please check out my Request Review page to learn more about the reviewing policies.